cvlas/SimplEC/README.md

 3) A name for the output Declarations file

-If Prolog answers "true." in both commands, then everything went well and the rules have been successfully compiled into RTEC rules ("event_description.prolog") and declarations ("declarations.prolog").
+If Prolog answers "true." in all commands, then everything went well and the rules have been successfully compiled into RTEC rules ("event_description.prolog") and declarations ("declarations.prolog").